NomicFoundation/hardhat/docs/hardhat-network/README.md

 ### Automatic error messages

-Hardhat Network always knows why your transaction or call failed, and uses this information to make debugging your contracts easier.
+Hardhat Network always knows why your transaction or call failed, and it uses this information to make debugging your contracts easier.

 When a transaction fails without a reason, Hardhat Network will create a clear error message in the following cases: